 - Failing to settle a policyholder’s claim promptly when liability is clear.

-Should you find yourself faced with difficulty in dealing with an insurance carrier, you believe that there may be a claim for insurance bad faith, do not hesitate contact our office for a free consultation.
+Should you find yourself faced with difficulty in dealing with an insurance carrier, you believe that there may be a claim for insurance bad faith, do not hesitate to contact our office for a free consultation in Albuquerque.